Tagne13/Code-Quiz-4/README.md

 ## Description

+Provide a short description explaining the what, why, and how of your project.
+Use the following questions as a guide:

+- What was your motivation?
+- Why did you build this project?
+(Note: the answer is not "Because it was a homework assignment.")
+- What problem does it solve?
+- What did you learn?

 User Story
 AS A coding boot camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores